ofdryads/miniageOS/README.md

 - Pulls the most recent LineageOS updates and device-specific vendor updates from their official sources before building, so each build is up to date with the official project
 - Preserves all existing apps, settings, and other user data on phones that already have LineageOS installed
 - After the modified LineageOS image is built and flashed to your phone, it auto-downloads and installs the Aurora Store temporarily from a reputable source (F-droid), waits for you to update or install any apps you need (like secure messaging, notes, and maps), then auto-uninstalls the store when you are done
-- For Pixel phones:
 - Replaces the default LineageOS camera app with the Google Pixel camera app for higher quality photos without needing GApps/Google Play Services
 - Disables unnecessary machine learning-based apps that use excessive data and battery power (Android System Intelligence and Private Compute Services)
 - Option to selectively exclude certain Google/carrier software from the build by preventing their "blobs" from being extracted, such as the "OK Google" listening software and Verizon apps
 - No need for root access to make any of these changes
 - Drastically increases battery life and reduces data usage just by virtue of the phone doing less and having less on it

 ## ⚠️ Disclaimer ⚠️

 - As of now, these scripts have only been tested on a Google Pixel 7a.
-While they are likely compatible with other Pixel models, I cannot guarantee this.
+While they are likely compatible with other Pixel models, I cannot guarantee this conclusively until tested.
 For non-Pixel phones, it is **untested** and could have **destructive results**, or simply fail before completing the build due to differences in build processes, file locations, etc.
-- At this point in time, I do _not_ recommend trying to run these scripts for a phone that is not some sort of Google Pixel.
+- At this point in time, I do _not_ recommend trying to use this build system for any phone other than a Google Pixel.

 ## Prerequisites